 The Cities and WCCSD jointly administer the Sewer Monitoring Program (SMP) which is designed to verify compliance with existing regulations that prohibit the discharge of PCE into the storm water and sanitary sewer systems.

 If activities on a specific property have been identified as the source for PCE groundwater contamination, the property is referred to the Nevada Division of Environmental Protection's (NDEP) Bureau of Corrective Actions.
 NDEP regulatory options for corrective action sites include characterization and possible clean-up of the contamination.

 3. Potential Source Area (PSA) Investigations

-Investigating and characterizing legacy sources of PCE-contaminated groundwater is ongoing, with WCCSD leading the effort.
-These investigations focus on sources of contamination that cannot be attributed to a current user or a responsible party.
+Investigating and characterizing legacy sources of PCE-contaminated groundwater is ongoing, with the CTMRD program leading the effort.
+These investigations focus on sources of contamination that cannot be attributed to a specific user or a responsible party.
 There are currently six potential source areas (PSAs) under investigation in the central Truckee Meadows:

 - Mill/Kietzke PSA - near the intersection of Mill Street and Kietzke Lane in Reno

 - Vassar/E. Plumb PSA - the area along S. Virginia Street between Vassar Street and Plumb Lane in Reno

 - West Fourth Street PSA - the old commercial and industrial corridor in Downtown Reno

 - Downtown Sparks PSA - the old commercial and industrial corridor in Downtown Sparks